eigerco/pallet-move/README.md

 }
 ```

-This module will be explained in detail in [our tutorial](TODO), if you are interested in.
-Bob already published this module and stored it in his own memory space on blockchain.
-Now we can use this published module by executing the following Move script:
+More details about the module above in [our tutorial](TODO).
+For this example, the module got published and the following script only needs to be executed.

 ```move
 script {